BAKED JALAPENO POPPERS

 METHOD

 1. The Lentils.
 Method 1: Soak the lentils in cold water overnight, then rinse and drain.
 Add 4 cups of cold water, or the amount required to have the lentils submerged 1 1/2 inches in water, add the sliced ginger, garlic, chili, salt, and bring them up to a boil.
 Once boiling, turn heat to simmer, and let the lentils cook until tender, about 1 1/2 hours.
 Drain and reserve any excess cooking water for later.
 Set aside.
 Method 2 (a bit quicker): Soak the lentils in boiling water for 2-3 hours, then rinse and drain; continue with the directions from Method 1.
-Feel free to use canned lentils to save even further on time.
+Feel free to use canned lentils to save further on time.
 Note: I find the black lentils will be more done than the kidney beans and chickpeas, but I prefer this end result, as it adds a velvety texture to the sauce.

-2. In a saute pan, melt the butter on medium heat, let it foam, until slightly browned.
+2. In a sauce pan, melt the butter on medium low heat, let it foam, until slightly browned.
 Add the cumin and fenugreek seeds, and toast for 30 seconds or until fragrant.
 Reduce the heat to low, add the ground asafoetida, the chopped garlic, and toast slightly, being careful not to burn the garlic.
 Pour in the tomato sauce, increasing the heat to medium high and let mixture simmer for 1 minute.

 4. To finish.
 Just before serving, while the dal is still hot, finish with as much butter as you like, and the garam masala.
 Taste and adjust the salt as required, along with a squeeze of lemon or lime to cut through the richness, and sprinkle with coriander.
 Serve with naan or chapati, rice, and with tomato pachadi.